-\textbf{Establishment of graph.} Unlike the learning of independent points in PointNet~\cite{pointnet}, we select each point $\left\{p_1, p_2, \ldots, p_N\right\}$ in the point set $\boldsymbol{P}$ as centroids, then we acquire the set of the $K$ nearest neighbors of the centroids through the spatial coordinate information or the learning features, we'll discuss the updating of dynamic graph through the coordinate space and feature spaces in Section~\ref{sec:GTNet} and Fig.\ref{fig:update}.
-Too small value of $K$ makes point clouds in dense areas obtain too little effective information, and too large value of $K$ makes the point clouds in sparse areas introduce too much noise, see Section~\ref{sec:abl_studies} for the discussion on the choice of $K$.
-We use the $i$th centroid $p_i$ and its neighbor $U\left(p_{i} , K\right)=\left\{p_{i 1}, p_{i 2}, \ldots, p_{i K}\right\}$ to construct the graph, and denote the graph as $G_{i}=\{p_{i},E_{i}\}$, where $E_{i}=\left\{e_{i j}\vert j=1,2,\dots,K\right\}$ represents the edge relations between the centroid and the neighboring points.
+\textbf{Establishment of graph.} Unlike the learning of independent points in PointNet~\cite{pointnet}, we select each point $\left\{p_1, p_2, \ldots, p_N\right\}$ from the point set $\boldsymbol{P}$ as centroids, then we obtain the set of the $K$ nearest neighbors of the centroids through the spatial coordinate information or the learning features, we'll discuss updating the dynamic graph through the coordinate space and feature spaces in Section~\ref{sec:GTNet} and Figure \ref{fig:update}.
+Too small value of $K$ makes point clouds in dense areas obtain too little effective information, and too large value of $K$ causes the point clouds in sparse areas introduce too much noise, see Section~\ref{sec:abl_studies} for the discussion on the choice of $K$.
+We use the $i$th centroid $p_i$ and its neighbor $U\left(p_{i} , K\right)=\left\{p_{i 1}, p_{i 2}, \ldots, p_{i K}\right\}$ to construct the graph, and denote the graph as $G_{i}=\{p_{i},E_{i}\}$, where $E_{i}=\left\{e_{i j}\vert j=1,2,\dots,K\right\}$ represents the edge relations between the centroid and its neighboring points.
 We use $G=\{G_{1},G_{2},\ldots,G_{N}\}$ to represent the graph generated by all the centroids and their corresponding neighboring points.
 Due to the uneven distribution of points, the neighborhood of different centroids may overlap partially or not overlap at all, so $e_{i j}$ and $e_{j i}$ may not exist simultaneously in the graph.

-\textbf{Feature encoding.} The Edge relations $\boldsymbol{E}=\{E_{1},E_{2},\ldots,E_{N}\}$ have two types of representations depending on how the neighborhood is acquired.
+\textbf{Feature encoding.} The edge relations $\boldsymbol{E}=\{E_{1},E_{2},\ldots,E_{N}\}$ have two types of representations depending on how the neighborhood is acquired.
 The first representation of $e_{i j}$ can be expressed as following: